Joiry/HSL_Carp/var_loop_script.md

 7
 ~~~

-Also, if we want to use the output of a shell command as the list, we would surround the command with $()
+Also, if we want to use the output of a shell command as the list, we would surround the command with $(<shell command>)

 (make sure to be in the untrimmed_fastq directory, eg `cd ~/shell_data/untrimmed_fastq/`)